Ainhoa tourism & sightseeing

-Ainhoa Tourist Information and places to visit
+Ainhoa tourist information and places to visit

 Ainhoa, like Sare and many other villages in the area, is a lovely Basque village with a great deal of charm and houses that are very good examples of the local architecture, with the half-timbered wood often painted in deep red and green colours.

 Perhaps the most curious feature of Ainhoa is that the buildings on one side of the street appear to be more decorative, and have more balconies, than those on the other side of the street.
-In fact this is because local tradition is to build houses with their backs to the sea, for protection against the wind and rain.
+This is because the local tradition is to build houses with their backs to the sea, for protection against the wind and rain.
 So on one side of Ainhoa main street you are seeing the backs of the houses.
 Personally I found the slightly more austere 'house backs' as attractive as the more decorative fronts.

 The overhanging rooves that protect the half-timbered houses are another characteristic of the architecture of the region.

-Inside the church features the 'two rows of balconies' commonly found in Basque churches and an ornate altarpiece, while the adjacent cemetery contains some interesting early gravestones.
+Inside the church features the 'two rows of wooden balconies' commonly found in Basque churches and an ornate altarpiece: the church is listed as a historic monument because of these unusual wooden balconies.
+The adjacent cemetery contains some interesting early gravestones.

 The village also contains a couple of expensive 'art' shops (we found the village to be expensive, for things like postcards, even compared with nearby Sare) and cafes.